kintone/js-sdk/packages/rest-api-client/docs/space.md

 ### addGuests

-Adds Guest users to Kintone.
+Adds Guest users to Kintone.<br>

-This does not affiliate Guest users with any Guest Spaces, and does not send any invitation emails.
+This does not affiliate Guest users with any Guest Spaces, and does not send any invitation emails.<br>

-To affiliate a Guest user with a Guest Space, use the Update Guest Members API.
+To affiliate a Guest user with a Guest Space, use the Update Guest Members API.<br>

 #### Parameters